 The Marxist program for black liberation is that of revolutionary integrationism: the struggle against all forms of racist discrimination and violence and for the integration of black people into an egalitarian, socialist society.
 As a race-color caste whose special oppression is integral to the workings of the American capitalist economy and every social institution, the black population cannot win equality except through socialist revolution.
 Black oppression and its legitimization through racist ideology are priceless tools for the exploiters in keeping working people divided, blinded and unable to organize to overthrow our common enemy.
 There can be no revolutionary workers party built in this country that does not grasp the strategic character of the fight for black emancipation.
 In building such a party, black workers are determined by history to play a vanguard role.
 This view stands flatly counterposed to both liberal integrationism and black nationalism.

-Malcolm X and the Nation of Islam
+the Nation of Islam

 The contours of Malcolm’s life are well known.
 As “Detroit Red,” Malcolm was a street hustler and petty criminal during the 1940s in Boston and Harlem.
 He converted to the Nation of Islam while in prison in Massachusetts, changing his name from Malcolm Little to Malcolm X.